filecoin-project/specs/src/systems/filecoin_markets/retrieval_market/_index.md

 - The provider sends blocks over the protocol until it requires payment
 - The client consumes blocks over the retrieval protocol and manually verifies them
 - When the provider requires payment to proceed, it sends payment request and does not send any more blocks
-- The client puts a payment voucher on chain
+- The client creates and stores a payment voucher off-chain
 - The client responds to the provider with a reference to the payment voucher
-- The provider redeems the payment voucher on the chain
+- The provider redeems the payment voucher off-chain
 - The provider resumes sending blocks
 - The client consumes blocks until payment is required again
 - The process continues until the end of the query